Skip to main content

 File Upload

-When the creator chooses to upload a source file, they are prompted with the standard File Upload flow, and all Locked platforms (the platforms intended to be targets for Cloud Cooking) ade made available for selection.
-Any details filled in by the creator are copied to the output platform modfile as part of the cloud cooking process.
+When the creator chooses to upload a source file, they are prompted with the standard File Upload flow, and all Locked platforms (the platforms intended to be targets for Cloud Cooking) are made available for selection.
+Any details filled in by the creator are copied to the output platform modfile as part of the Cloud Cooking process.

 Cloud Cooking Platform Selection